AhmedAlkh/keep-track/README.md

 Chrome DevTools makes it possible to test service workers on localhost in development.
 Simply click the Application tab, then select Service Workers from the menu on the left.

-- You should add your idb.js file to the public/js/ directory of your application.

-- You should add your service worker to the root of the public/ directory of your application.

 ## Offline functionality

 feature/offline-functionality